Reid

 Reid's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-The most common medical conditions are mental health issues affecting 11.6% of residents and arthritis impacting 8.1%, while 65.7% report being completely clear of medical ailments, compared to 70.8% in Australian Capital Territory.
-Reid has 16.5% of residents aged 65 and over (322 people), higher than the 11.4% in Australian Capital Territory.
-Health outcomes among seniors are strong, performing better than the general population in health metrics.
+Mental health issues and arthritis are the most prevalent medical conditions in the area, affecting 11.6% and 8.1% of residents respectively.
+A total of 65.7% of Reid's residents report no medical ailments, compared to 70.8% across Australian Capital Territory.
+As of 2021, 16.5% of Reid's population is aged 65 and over (322 people), which is higher than the 11.4% in Australian Capital Territory.
+Despite this, health outcomes among seniors in Reid are particularly strong, performing better than the general population in various health metrics.

 Frequently Asked Questions - Health